nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key

-## Attesting composite location using Geo-location service (GL)
+## Composite location using Geo-location service (GL)
 Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA APIs (todo - https://www.gsma.com/solutions-and-impact/gsma-open-gateway/gsma-open-gateway-api-descriptions/).

 * Agent gathers the location from H local location sensors (e.g. GPS, GNSS).
 Agent connects to GL using secure connection mechanism like TLS.
 Agent provides the gathered location to GL over the secure connection.

 * Location (L) has a quality associated with it.
 For example, IP address-based L is of lower quality as compared to other sources.

-* GL ensures that the device composition of H (reference to H composition table for further details) is intact (e.g. SIM card not plugged out of H) by periodically polling the state of H. Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
+* GL ensures that the device composition of H (reference to H composition table for further details) is intact (e.g. SIM card not plugged out of H) by periodically polling the state of H. H is a member of the set of trusted hosts in the shared datastore -- the shared datastore has the host composition details.
+Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.
 Host composition (HC) comprises of TPM EK, Mobile-SIM etc.

 * GL derives a combined location, including location quality, from various location sensors for a H with multiple location sensors -- this includes the gathered location from Agent running on H. As an example, GPS is considered less trustworthy as compared to mobile.

-* The composite location comprises of combined geo-location (which includes location quality), time and host composition (TPM EK, mobile-SIM etc.).
+* The composite location comprises of combined geo-location (which includes location quality), host composition (TPM EK, mobile-SIM etc.) and time from a trusted source.
 GL signs the composite location with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

-* Other entities on H (e.g., an application) will have to associate with L through proof of residency on H.

-## Step 3
+Now we have a attested composite location.

+* Agent is returned the attested composite location over the secure connection.
+Agent signs the attested composite location using TPM AIK establishing proof of residency of composite location to H. This is called attested proof-of-residency aware composite location (APL).

+## Geographic boundary using Geo-fencing (GF) service
-Geo-fence policies are of four flavours - precise location, precise bounding box/circle of location, approximate location (no definition of boundary), boolean membership of given boundary (rectangular, circular, state etc.)
+* Geo-fence policies are of four flavours - precise location, precise bounding box/circle of location, approximate location (no definition of boundary), boolean membership of given boundary (rectangular, circular, state etc.).
 They are available in the form of pre-defined templates or can be configured on demand.
-Enterprises choose the geo-fence policies to be enforced for various hosts.
-Note that the hosts must belong to the list of approved hosts in a shared ledger (TPM EK, mobile-SIM).
-The geo-fence policies applied to various hosts are recorded in a shared ledger.
+Enterprises, who are the user of the hosts, choose the geo-fence policies to be enforced for various hosts.
+Note that the hosts must belong to the set of trsuted hosts in a shared ledger.
+The geo-fence policies applied to the set of trusted hosts are recorded in a shared ledger.

-## Step 4

-Location agent on H supplies attested location (L) to geo-fence service (GF) which performs geo-fence policy enforcement by matching the location against configured geo-fence policies (available in a shared ledger) and returns an attested geo-fence policy match result.

-### Geo-fence policy engine is part of GF and uses L and quality of L to make decisions

-Geo-fence policy engine can be coded anywhere, including H such as a mobile app for maximizing privacy, a workload/server app, an workload orchestrator, an OS process scheduler, a JVM deserializer, or a storage server.

-### Definition of attested geo-fence policy match result (GFL)

-Geo-fence policy match result details:

-* Geo-fence policy hash which matched

-* Boolean (inside or outside geo-fence)

-* Distance from geo-fence

-GF signs the geo-fence policy match result, along with a trusted time (can we reuse RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.
+* Location agent on H supplies (APL) to geo-fence service (GF) over a secure connection.
+GF performs geo-fence policy enforcement by matching the location against configured geo-fence policies.
+GF signs the geo-fence policy match result, along with a trusted time (todo - can we reuse RFC 3161), with a private key whose public key certificate is a public trusted transparent ledger such as certificate transparency log.

+* Geo-fence policy match result details (non-exhaustive): 1) Geo-fence policy which matched 2) Boolean - inside or outside geo-fence - applicable to boolean membership of given boundary policy type

-GF logs geo-fence policy match result in a shared ledger.
+* GF logs attested geo-fence policy match result in a shared ledger.

-### Log result in ledger - todo
+* Agent is returned the attested geo-fence policy match result.
+Agent signs the attested geo-fence policy match result using TPM AIK establishing proof of residency of geo-fence policy match result to H. This is called attested proof-of-residency aware geo-fence policy match result (APGL).

 ## Step 5